 ERIC (Education Resources Information Center) is a national online digital library sponsored by the Institute of Education Sciences (IES) of the U.S. Department of Education.
-The largest education database in the world, ERIC contains over 1.3 million citations for journal articles, books, research papers, conference papers, technical reports, policy papers, dissertations, theses, and other materials in the field of education.
-ERIC provides full text for 328, 266 items.
-The digital library includes indexing for 1085 journals, 983 of which are comprehensively indexed.
+The largest education database in the world, ERIC includes citations for journal articles, books, research papers, conference papers, technical reports, policy papers, dissertations, theses, and other materials in the field of education.
 A majority of the journals are peer-reviewed.
 The ERIC online digital library is publicly accessible at http://eric.ed.gov/.

 Help is available via a link in the upper right corner of every screen.

 For help using these indexes see: How do I find an article on my topic?